 - Be aware that you need a grade of at least "C-" to receive credit for English 105 or to meet prerequisites for certain courses that count toward one or more major requirements.
 For example, see the requirements and course prerequisites for Economics and Business, Chemistry, Psychology, and other departments: See Majors and Minors in the OWU Catalog.

-In addition, Peer Tutoring services are offered for 100- and some 200-level courses in the following subject areas: ASTR, BIOL, CHEM, CS, ECON, MATH, MFL, PHYS, and PSYC.
+In addition, Peer Tutoring services are offered for 100- and some 200-level courses in the following subject areas: ASTR, BIOL, CHEM, CS, ECON, MATH, PHYS, PSYC, and WLC.
 Go to the Departmental Tutoring website to access the semester tutoring schedule for information about tutoring times, days, and locations

 You can submit a request for a new academic advisor by completing the online Change-of-Advisor form.
 You should seek approval from the prospective (or new) advisor before completing and submitting the form.
 Call or stop by the Office of Academic Advising, Corns 316, if you have questions about this process or would like assistance with identifying a new advisor.